olivernjeru/AirBnB_clone/README.md

 # AirBnB_clone

-AirBnB clone is an ALX project to build an application similar tothe popular Airbnb.
+AirBnB clone is an ALX project to build an application similar to the popular Airbnb.
 This application will be completed in milestones (steps) and each step will link to a concept:

 ## Files and Directories
 - [models](./models):